Hornbill-Docs/esp-user-guide/esp-user-guide/email-composer.md

 # Email Composer
-Create, reply or forward new email messages.
-Use the email editor in conjunction with email templates and snippets to format the content for the outbound email.
+Create, reply to, or forward email messages.
+Use the email editor in combination with email templates and snippets to format the content for the outgoing email.

 ## Email content
 When sending an email from the mailbox view there are a number of options available to you:

 * **From**.
-If you only have access to one shared mailbox, the from address will be fixed, however if you have access to more than one, you can choose which mailbox the email you are sending will be sent from
+If you only have access to one shared mailbox, the "From" address will be fixed.
+However, if you have access to more than one, you can choose which mailbox to send the email from.
 * **To**.
-Use the search field to add one or more co-workers and contacts
+Use the search field to add one or more co-workers and contacts.
 * **Cc & Bcc**.
-Use these buttons to show additional fields to carbon copy or blind carbon copy other contacts and co-workers
+Use these buttons to display additional fields for carbon copying (Cc) or blind carbon copying (Bcc) other contacts and co-workers.
 * **Attach**.
-Use this option to drag and drop, or explore to add attachments to the email
+Use this option to drag and drop attachments or explore to add them to the email.
 * **Priority**.
-Use the explantation mark to set the emails priority as High, Medium or Low
+Use the exclamation mark to set the email's priority as High, Medium, or Low.
 * **Subject**.
-Specify the text which will appear in the subject line of the outbound email
+Specify the text that will appear in the subject line of the outgoing email.
 * **Body**.
-Use the toolbar options to format the content of the email, add images, links and preview how the email will appear before it is sent.
+Use the toolbar options to format the content of the email, add images and links, and preview how the email will appear before sending it.

-When happy use the `Send` option to send the email, or close to close the composer and not send the email
+Use the "Send" option to send the email, or select "Discard" to exit the composer without sending the email.

 ## Templates
-It can be useful to pre-define email template content which you regularly use, or you want to share with members of your groups so that consistent messaging is communicated.
-To help achieve this, you can create and use both personal email templates and those which you can share with groups which you are a member of, so other members have access to them.
+It can be beneficial to predefine email template content that you regularly use or wish to share with members of your groups to ensure consistent messaging.
+To facilitate this, you can create and utilize both personal email templates and those that can be shared with groups you are a part of, allowing other members to access them.

-### Creating an Email Template
-Click on the Template option and choose Manage Templates, and Add New.
+### Managing templates
+Click on the `Template` option, then select `Manage Templates`.

+#### Add a new template
-Give the Template a display name
+1. Give the template a name that will easily identfy the template when being selected from a list.
-From the Add to option choose if the template will only be available to you by choosing Personal Templates or Choose one of your groups which the template will be available to by choosing Groups and selecting the group
+1. From the `Add To` option select `Personal Templates` if the template will only be available to you.
+To share the template, select `Groups` and choose one of your groups that the template will be available to.
-Subject - Set the subject text which will be used when this template is used.
+1. Add the subject text.
-Body - Use the email editor to set the body of the email will be be used when this template is used Insert Params - Use this option to add the variables of the User who the email will be sent from.
-So if a template is shared with a group, and a member of the group uses the template, then the first name, surname, job title etc variables will resolve to their details.
+1. Use the email editor to construct the body of the email.
+1. Use the `Insert Params` option to add the variables of the user who the email will be sent from.
+If a template is shared with a group, and a member of the group uses the template, then the first name, surname, job title etc variables will resolve to their details.
-Click Save to make the template available
+1. Click `Create` to make the template available.

-### Using Templates
-Select which if any email template to use from the list of available templates.
-Select No Template to clear down any existing template content Manage Templates
-Click on Template and Manage Templates to see a list of the templates you have created.
-Open an existing template to edit and save changes or to delete it if it is no longer required.

 ## Snippets
 Like Templates, Snippets allow you to pre-define content to inject into the email composer